theredwillow/angular-tarot/readme.md

 Swagger: [Tarot Card Meanings REST API](https://app.swaggerhub.com/apis/ekswagger/rws-tarot_card_api/1.0.0)

 ## TO DO LIST

-- [X] Determine state management solution
+- [x] Determine state management solution
 - [ ] Create spread tool
 - [ ] Create util function to call REST API

 ## QUESTIONS TO ANSWER

 1. Do you need a server like Express?
+2. Does everything need to be tucked into app?
+Or should these operations be globals?